What Is Fractionated Coconut Oil? Fractionated Coconut Oil Uses Explained

 Rub them over your skin wherever you need protection, and keep applying regularly throughout the day.
 Keep in mind though; if you’re extremely fair, this might not be enough protection for your skin.

-A carrier or base oil is a vegetable oil that is added to essential oil to help it absorb into your skin.
-Essential oils can often cause irritation or burning, so they need to be diluted with a base oil.
+A carrier or base oil is a vegetable oil that you add to an essential oil to help it absorb into your skin.
+Essential oils can often cause irritation or burning, so you need to dilute it with a base oil.
 Because fractionated coconut oil absorbs into the skin so easily, it’s ideal as a base oil, and also provides additional health benefits and moisture.

 In aromatherapy, as well – not just in skincare – fractionated coconut oil is often used as a carrier oil.
 Aromatherapy uses essential oils to calm and benefit the body and mind.
-Some of the ways essential oils are used in the practice are through taking an oil-infused bath or rubbing the oils directly on the skin – and again, carrier oils are needed here to avoid irritation.
+Some of the ways essential oils are used in the practice are by taking an oil-infused bath or rubbing the oils directly on the skin.
+Once again, carrier oils are needed here to avoid irritation.
 Aside from being easily absorbed, FCO is also gentle and soothing, so it’s a great all-around choice for your skin and makes the whole aromatherapy experience that much more enjoyable and effective.

 Who doesn’t love bath bombs?
 A relaxing, hot bath is always welcome, but bath bombs make it even more enticing – especially when they’re chock-full of nourishing ingredients.
 You can also use them as presents for your family members or friends.
 Homemade presents are that little bit more special, and bath bombs make for a fun and original gift for a birthday or holiday.
 Go ahead and make a little extra to keep for yourself; I won’t tell.